python/cpython/Doc/c-api/init.rst

 These functions are only intended to be used by advanced debugging tools.

-.. cfunction:: PyInterpreterState* PyInterpreterState_Head()
+.. c:function:: PyInterpreterState* PyInterpreterState_Head()

    Return the interpreter state object at the head of the list of all such objects.

-.. cfunction:: PyInterpreterState* PyInterpreterState_Next(PyInterpreterState *interp)
+.. c:function:: PyInterpreterState* PyInterpreterState_Next(PyInterpreterState *interp)

    Return the next interpreter state object after *interp* from the list of all such objects.

-.. cfunction:: PyThreadState * PyInterpreterState_ThreadHead(PyInterpreterState *interp)
+.. c:function:: PyThreadState * PyInterpreterState_ThreadHead(PyInterpreterState *interp)

-   Return the a pointer to the first :ctype:`PyThreadState` object in the list of threads associated with the interpreter *interp*.
+   Return the a pointer to the first :c:type:`PyThreadState` object in the list of threads associated with the interpreter *interp*.

-.. cfunction:: PyThreadState* PyThreadState_Next(PyThreadState *tstate)
+.. c:function:: PyThreadState* PyThreadState_Next(PyThreadState *tstate)

-   Return the next thread state object after *tstate* from the list of all such objects belonging to the same :ctype:`PyInterpreterState` object.
+   Return the next thread state object after *tstate* from the list of all such objects belonging to the same :c:type:`PyInterpreterState` object.